vibansal/HapCUT2/utilities/README.md

-switch rate:          switch errors as a fraction of possible positions for switch errors mismatch rate:        mismatch errors as a fraction of possible positions for mismatch errors flat rate:            flat errors as a fraction of possible positions for flat errors missing rate:         fraction of positions that were covered by an informative SNP, but were removed from the final haplotype phased count:         count of total SNVs phased
+switch rate:          switch errors as a fraction of possible positions for switch errors mismatch rate:        mismatch errors as a fraction of possible positions for mismatch errors flat rate:            flat errors as a fraction of possible positions for flat errors missing rate:         fraction of positions that were covered by informative read(s), but were removed from the final haplotype due to low confidence in phasing accuracy phased count:         count of total SNVs phased
 AN50:                 the AN50 metric of haplotype completeness
 N50:                  the N50 metric of haplotype completeness